OllePonten/PACMan/README.md

 # Installation of ImagingWin 2.51
 - Windows 10:
 The remote control functionality is only enabled in specifically the v 2.51 exe version of the ImagingWin program.
-Due to this and ImagingWin supporting Windows 10 only on version >=2.56 the following steps must be taken to allow for remote control on Windows 10 systems: Install ImagingWin =2.56 as usual from Walz IMAGING-PAM download site.
+Due to this and ImagingWin supporting Windows 10 only on version >=2.56 the following steps must be taken to allow for remote control on Windows 10 systems: Install ImagingWin =2.56 as usual from Walz IMAGING-PAM download site (https://www.walz.com/products/chl_p700/imaging-pam_ms/downloads.html).
 After installation: Make copy of the ImagingWin.exe file located in the installation folder.
 Overwrite the ImagingWin.exe in the installation folder with the v 2.51 exe provided with PACMan.

 # Installation and use of PACMan
 - Install correct version of ImagingWin as above